Azpect3120/MediaStorageServer/README.md

 ### <a id="uploading-images"></a> Uploading Images

 Images can be uploaded through forms on a web application.
 Each "flavor" or framework will do it slightly differently the only information that must remain constant is that the image must be uploaded from a form with the name `media_upload`.
 Send a `POST` request to the `/images/<folder_id>` endpoint with the form data.
+The endpoint response will be stored in the `data` variables in the following examples.

 HTML Example